Tax noncompliance: Differences between avoidance and evasion

 In particular, in the American legal system, tax evasion is a criminal action disciplined by 26 US Code §7201, under which the taxpayer who fails to pay or willfully underpays his tax liability (i.e., with criminal mens rea like stated in the James v.
-United States) will undergo to criminal penalties.
+United States) will undergo criminal penalties.
 On the other side of the coin, tax avoidance happens when the taxpayer tries to lessen his tax obligation using deductions and credits to maximize after-tax income.
 All of this is considered legal by the IRS even though it foresees civil penalties.
 All things considered, the main difference between tax evasion and tax avoidance is the taxpayer's guilty mind of minimization or failure to pay the tax liability.

 Tax gap

 The U.S. Internal Revenue Service provides formal definitions: "The gross tax gap is the difference between true tax liability for a given tax year and the amount that is paid on time.
 It is comprised [sic] the nonfiling gap, the underreporting gap, and the underpayment (or remittance) gap.
 The net tax gap is the portion of the gross tax gap that will never be recovered through enforcement or other late payments."